SukkaW/forgetti-loader/README.md

 # forgetti-loader

-A Webpack loader that solves your hook spaghetti.
+A Webpack loader and a Next.js plugin that solves your hook spaghetti.
 Inspired by React Forget.
 Powered by Alexis H. Munsayac's [Forgetti](https://github.com/lxsmnsyc/forgetti).

 ## What is Forgetti?